Julián Alvarez: 2021–present: Senior debut, Copa América and World Cup triumphs

 Alvarez made his debut for the Argentina senior team on 3 June 2021, in a World Cup qualifier against Chile as a 62nd-minute substitute for Ángel Di María.
+He made his second appearance in a 4–1 victory over Bolivia in the final group-stage match of the 2021 Copa América, coming on as a second-half substitute.
+Argentina went on to win the tournament, defeating Brazil in the final to claim their 15th Copa América title and Álvarez's first major international trophy.

 On 29 March 2022, he scored his first international goal in a 1–1 draw against Ecuador.

 On 11 November 2022, Alvarez was included in Lionel Scaloni's 26-man squad for the 2022 FIFA World Cup in Qatar.
 On 30 November, he scored his first World Cup goal in a 2–0 win in the last group stage match against Poland.
-He followed with a second World Cup goal on 3 December, when he scored in Argentina's 2–1 win against Australia.
+He followed with a second World Cup goal on 3 December, when he scored in Argentina's 2–1 win against Australia in the Round of 16.
 He continued his scoring streak by adding two more goals in Argentina's 3–0 win against Croatia in the semi-finals, becoming the youngest player since Pelé in 1958 to score two goals in a World Cup semi-final at 22 years, 316 days old.
 On 18 December 2022, he was involved in Argentina's second goal as his team defeated France 4–2 on penalties after the match ended 3–3 in extra-time of the final to win the World Cup.

-Alvarez competed for Argentina at the 2024 Summer Olympics.
+Álvarez scored against Canada in both the opening match and the semi-final of the 2024 Copa América, helping Argentina reach the final.
+Argentina went on to defeat Colombia in the final, securing a record 16th Copa América title and successfully defending the trophy, while Álvarez won his second Copa América title with the national team.
+He later competed for Argentina at the 2024 Summer Olympics.